dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 :::moniker range=">= aspnetcore-8.0"

-When an app is created that exclusively runs on the Blazor WebAssembly hosting model without server-side rendering and interactivity, the app is called a *standalone* or *static* Blazor WebAssembly app.
+Blazor web apps can use the Blazor WebAssembly hosting model to enable client-side interactivity.
+When an app is created that exclusively runs on the Blazor WebAssembly hosting model without server-side rendering and interactivity, the app is called a *standalone* Blazor WebAssembly app.

-An app created with WebAssembly-hosted components in addition to server-hosted components is a *Blazor Web App* with client-side interactivity.
 Guidance on setting the *render mode* to determine a component's hosting model is provided in <xref:blazor/fundamentals/render-modes>.
 We recommend waiting to read the *Render modes* article until after you've read the articles leading up to it.

 :::moniker-end

 :::moniker range="< aspnetcore-8.0"

-When the Blazor WebAssembly app is created for deployment without a backend ASP.NET Core app to serve its files, the app is called a *standalone* or *static* Blazor WebAssembly app.
+When the Blazor WebAssembly app is created for deployment without a backend ASP.NET Core app to serve its files, the app is called a *standalone* Blazor WebAssembly app.

-When the app is created for deployment with a backend app to serve its files, the app is called a *hosted* Blazor WebAssembly app.
+When a standalone Blazor WebAssembly app uses a backend ASP.NET Core app to serve its files, the app is called a *hosted* Blazor WebAssembly app.
 Using hosted Blazor WebAssembly, you get a full-stack web development experience with .NET, including the ability to share code between the client and server apps, support for prerendering, and integration with MVC and Razor Pages.
 A hosted client app can interact with its backend server app over the network using a variety of messaging frameworks and protocols, such as [web API](xref:web-api/index), [gRPC-web](xref:grpc/index), and [SignalR](xref:signalr/introduction) (<xref:blazor/tutorials/signalr-blazor>).

 :::moniker-end